goodtube4u/goodtube/README.md

 4. If you're using CHROME

 You also need to turn on developer mode for this extension.
-You can do this easily; Go to 3 dots (top right) -> Extensions -> Manage Extensions -> Turn on the "Developer mode" toggle up the top right of the page.
+Check out the screenshots below for instructions.

 ![enter image description here](https://raw.githubusercontent.com/goodtube4u/goodtube/main/installation/chrome.png)